-The following general guidelines apply to all dress code, uniform or casual dress days; including all times a student is present on the TCPS campus for any school-related activity; any exception to the following must be approved by administration:
+The following general guidelines apply to all dress code, including all times a student is present on the TCPS campus for any school-related activity; any exception to the following must be approved by administration:

 - All clothing should be clean, pressed, and in good repair. - No rips, tears, or frays (purchased or created) are permitted. - Clothing must not contain any derogatory comments or offensive advertisements. - Sleeveless, spaghetti straps, low necklines, see-through materials, bare-midriffs, or too tight clothing are not allowed. - Clothing should fit appropriately, neither too loose nor too tight. - Sagging pants, large chains, or excessive jewelry are not allowed.
-No piercings are allowed except for girls' earrings. - Shirts must have sleeves and must have a hem at least 3 inches below the waistband of pants when untucked. - Shorts or skirts must be fingertip length or longer. - Suspenders and hats, including kerchiefs or other head coverings, are not allowed. - No jogging suits, sweat pants, or athletic bottoms (Middle and Upper School). - No leggings (except under uniform). - Tennis shoes are the only acceptable footwear.
-(Lower School) - Tennis shoes, dress shoes, or shoes with a heel 1" or lower are the only acceptable footwear (Middle and Upper School). - All shirts must be worn in their "original" form without rips, tears, or sewn modifications. - Only the Tennessee Christian approved logos will be permitted on uniform clothing.
+No piercings are allowed except for girls' earrings. - Shirts must be long enough to tuck in all the way around the student. - Suspenders and hats, including kerchiefs or other head coverings, are not allowed. - No jogging suits, sweat pants, athletic pants/shorts, leggings (except under uniform). - Shorts or skirts above the width of a dollar bill from the knee are not acceptable. - Tennis shoes are the only acceptable footwear.
+(Lower School) - Tennis shoes, dress shoes, or shoes with a heel 1" or lower are the only acceptable footwear. - All shirts must be worn in their "original" form without rips, tears, or sewn modifications. - Only the Tennessee Christian approved logos will be permitted on uniform clothing.